ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 ### Reportable Event Definition

-The definition of a "Reportable Event" is:
+The definition of a "Reportable Event" is

 * Any __complaint__ that __involves__ serious injury, permanent impairment, or permanent injury to patient, user, or other person, __related to the use__ of a Medical Data Networks LLC device.